jetedonner/jetedonner.github.io/_posts/2024-09-15-UE5-Customization-Get-Props-From-Parent.md

 ---
 layout: post
-title:  "BotSec - PHP script for denying Search-Bots"
+title:  "UE5 Customization - Get properties from parent object"
 author: dave
-date:   2024-07-28 19:28:14 +0200
+date:   2024-09-15 19:46:15 +0200
-categories: [Projects, HTML]
+categories: [UnrealEngine, Articles]
-tags: [Projects, HTML]
+tags: [UnrealEngine, Articles]
 published: true
 ---

-# botsec.php - Deny unwanted search-bots
- A PHP script for denying and redirecting unwanted search bots which may be causing a huge traffic on your website.
-You may use, copy, amend and redistribute this PHP script in all your projects whether it's personal or commercial.
-The script is licensed under [MIT license](https://opensource.org/license/mit){:target="_blank" rel="noopener"} and freely available for everyone.

-- [botsec.php - A PHP script for denying Search-Bots and reducing unwanted web-traffic](https://botsec.kimhauser.ch){:target="_blank" rel="noopener"}

-This is an example usage of the "botsec.php" script.
-It'll redirect you to [https://google.com](https://google.com){:target="_blank" rel="noopener"} if the user-agent of the request is in the array to check.
+# UE5 Struct Customization - Get properties from parent object in a struct customization
+ This article intends to help you with property type customization of structs (USTRUCT) in unreal engine 5.
+Especially with how to get parent properties in a detail property customization of a custom struct.
+This information and affiliated projects are licensed under [MIT license](https://opensource.org/license/mit){:target="_blank" rel="noopener"} and freely available for everyone.

+## Article Overview
+- Introduction
+- Basic UE5 customization setup in C++
+- Get the parent object (UObject)
+- Editor layout
+- Source on GitHub

+## Introduction

+## Basic UE5 customization setup in C++

+## Get the parent object (UObject)

+## Editor layout

 ## Source on GitHub
 - [botsec on GitHub](https://github.com/jetedonner/botsec){:target="_blank" rel="noopener"}

+# Credits
+## Author / Members
+- [Kim David Hauser](mailto:kim@kimhauser.ch){:target="_blank" rel="noopener"}

 ## Implementation of the script
 * Open the file **botsec.php** and amend the array **$agentsToDeny** in the script with your own search-bots you want to deny